-Appendix 3Recording Safeguarding Concerns St Angela's ursuline School- If accessto SafeGuard is not possible
+Appendix 4 Recording Safeguarding Concerns St Angela's ursuline School - If access to SafeGuard is not possible

 Full Name of Child Date of Birth Tutor Group/Class

-NL Post of the second s

 Nature of worry, concern or disclosure

-Please include where you were when what you said. the child made a disclosure, what you sa aw, who else was there and what the child said or did and
+Please include where you were when the child what you said. made a disclosure, what you saw, who else was there and what the child said or did and

 Time and date of incident:

 Was there an injury?
 Yes/ No Did you see it Yes / No

+, , , , ,

 Describe the injury

-cool loo allo lingel y

 Have you filled in the body plan to show where the injury is and its approximate size?
 Yes /No

-Thave you miled in the body plan to show where the injury is and its approximate size: Tes into

 Was anyone else with you?
 If 'Yes' who?

 Has this happened before?
 Is 'Yes' did you report the previous incident?

 Who are you passing this information to?

 Name:

 Position:

 Your signature:

 Printed Name:

 Role in School:

 Time form completed:

-Recording Safeguarding Concerns at St Angela's Ursuline School - if access to safeGuard software is not possible
+Recording Safeguarding Concerns at St Angela's Ursuline School -if access to safeGuard software is not possible

-Time form received by Designated Safeguarding Lead:
+Time form received by Design nated Safeguarding Lead:

-Action taken by Designated Safeguarding Lead:
+Action taken by Designated Sa afeguarding Lead:

 Referred to:

-Date:

-Time:
+Date: Time:

 Have Parents been informed?
 Yes / No (If No, state reason)

 Feedback given to:

+Pastoral team Early Help Lead Child Person who recorded disclosure

 Further Action Agreed:

 DSL Signature:

 Printed Name:

 Date

+Appendix 4 -Body Plans